Edit this wiki page Follow

 Hadhod

-Hadhod is a dwarf, and like many other fantasy dwarf, he bears resemblance Gimli.
+Hadhod is a dwarf, and like many other fantasy dwarf, he bears resemblance to Gimli.
 He is a powerful warrior who fights with axes and hammers.
 His main advantage is that he is very hardy, his stamina is the highest in the party.
 He is found holding off a cave troll, and is grateful for your help.

 Morwen